ELITE FITNESS

 Inward Comparison is comparing yourself to your previous self.

 We’ve all heard we shouldn’t compare ourselves to others.
-But comparing yourself to where you were years ago… or even decades ago can be just as problematic.
+But comparing yourself to where you were years ago… or even decades ago can be just as destructive.
 It’s constantly measuring yourself up to how fit or strong you used to be.
 And this constant comparison can hammer down your self-confidence and motivation.

 Especially when you put on top of it the belief: